 Second Skin

-Second Skin features seven deconstructed columns crafted from scrim and plywood, each wrapped in a unique, hand-made Kashmiri silk rugs designed by the artist.
-Stacked and assembled in various ways, the columns "wrap power with power."
-The placement of columns in front of churches, banks, and museums can be seen as imposing and authoritative, training us to behave in certain ways in public.
-Prayer rugs and floor coverings possess a spiritual power that can be transformative at times.
-The use of scrim and plywood as construction materials also show a prop and staging quality to the columns questioning the symbol as political theater.
+Second Skin features deconstructed columns crafted from scrim and plywood, each wrapped in unique, hand-made Kashmir silk rugs designed by the artist.
+The placement of tall columns in front of churches, banks, and museums subconsciously teach us to behave in public - what the artist calls "Civil Obedience."
+Prayer rugs and floor coverings possess a spiritual and transformational quality.
+Stacked, assembled, and collected in various ways, the artist, "wraps power with power."
+The use of scrim and plywood as construction materials suggest the columns are a prop and a stage calling the structure into question, as a symbol of political theater.

 Privacy Control